OS: Android 11 with One UI 3

 However zooming in, the S21 picks out some finer details, likely due to its telephoto camera, with the grill on the model Aston Martin DB5 and the numbers on the Vox headphone amp clearer than in the Pixel 5’s photo.

-It’s worth noting I switched off the Scene Optimizer feature, which uses AI to identify what’s in frame and adjust the camera accordingly to get the best shot.
-In practice, I feel this can result in some over-processing and smudging.
+It’s worth noting I switched off the Scene Optimizer feature, which uses AI to identify what’s in-frame and adjust the camera accordingly to get the best shot.
+In practice, I feel this can result in some over-processing.

 Speaking of which, things get a little complicated in lower-light situations or environments lit by artificial light.
 I found the Pixel 5 was better at edge detection and resolving detail in low light areas, whereas the S21 occasionally throws up smudged and over-smoothed results.